 The Corporation reviews each syndicate's ICA to assess the adequacy of the proposed capital level.
-When agreed, each ICA is then 'uplifted' (by 35% for 2009) to ensure capital is in place to support Lloyd's ratings and financial strength.
+When agreed, each ICA is then 'uplifted' by 35% to ensure capital is in place to support Lloyd's ratings and financial strength.
 This uplifted ICA, known as the syndicate's Economic Capital Assessment, is used to determine the level of capital required by the syndicate's members to support their underwriting.
 The capital is held in trust as readily realisable assets and can be used to meet any Lloyd's insurance liabilities of that member but not the liabilities of other members.

 Third link - Central assets

 The Corporation’s central assets are the third level of security.
 The Central Fund is available at the discretion of the Council of Lloyd’s to meet any valid claim that cannot be met by the resources of any member.
 It is funded by members’ annual contributions and subordinated debt issued by the Corporation in 2004 and 2007.
+Lloyd's repurchased £180m in aggregate of its outstanding debt securities in May 2013.

-During 2009, we took advantage of favourable market conditions to buy back £102m of our debt securities, made possible because of our strong financial position.
 Central assets may also be supplemented by a ‘callable layer’ of up to 3% of members’ overall premium limits.
 The Corporation regularly undertakes detailed analysis to determine the optimum level of central assets, seeking to balance the need for robust financial security against members’ desire for cost-effective mutuality of capital.
 In particular, the Corporation’s sophisticated modelling tests each member’s underwriting portfolio against a number of scenarios and a range of forecasts of market conditions.